Table of Contents

-Vox is one of the most recognizable brands in guitar amps.
-Their amps have been used by some of the most legendary artists and bands in history.
+Vox is one of the most legendary artists and bands in history.
 And even though that is the case, the question still remains, are Vox amps good?
 The answer is yes!

 Vox has produced some of the most famous amplifiers in rock history, such as the AC30 and the smaller AC15.
-These amps are prized for their unique sound, which combines chimy cleans with gritty overdrive.
+These amps are prized for their unique sound!
+They combine chimey cleans with gritty overdrive.

 Does Vox Make Good Amps?

 Vox amps are great.
-Vox is a company that has been around since the ’50s, and are one of the most well-known amp brands in the world.
-Aside from their signature sound, Vox has built up a reputation for quality and reliability over the decades.
+Vox is a company that has been around since the ’50s and is one of the most well-known amp brands in the world.
+Aside from its signature sound, Vox has built up a reputation for quality and reliability.
+They have done so over many decades!

 History of Vox Amps